spree/spree/README.md

 spree install my_store
 ```

-This will add the Spree gem to your Gemfile, create initializers, copy migrations
+This will add the Spree gem to your Gemfile, create initializers and copy migrations.
-and optionally generate sample products and orders.

 If you get an "Unable to resolve dependencies" error when installing the Spree gem
 then you can try installing just the spree_cmd gem which should avoid any circular